 1. Broader Acceptance of Flexible & Remote Work Arrangements

 According to Global Workplace Analytics, a business consultancy, 56% of American workers hold jobs that are at least partially compatible with remote work.
-Yet before the pandemic, fewer than 4% of the workforce worked from home more than half the time, and less than half worked from home at all.
+Yet before the COVID-19 crisis, fewer than 4% of the workforce worked from home more than half the time, and less than half worked from home at all.

 That leaves a lot of room for growth in remote and flexible work arrangements.
 Global Workplace Analytics predicts that up to 30% of the workforce will work from home multiple days per week within the next two years, a dramatic increase from present levels due to: